Government borrowing rose to £11.6bn in August

 Borrowing for the financial year to date has now reached £69.6bn, according to the ONS, which is £19.3bn more than in the same five-month period last year.

-However, the total is £11.4bn lower than the amount predicted in March by the government's financial watchdog, the Office for Budget Responsibility.
+However, the total is £11.4bn lower than the amount predicted by the OBR.

+Despite this, analysts have questioned how much room Chancellor Jeremy Hunt might have for big spending pledges or tax cuts at the next fiscal event in November.

+Martin Beck, chief economic adviser to the EY Item Club, said that he did not think the recent "outperformance" of the public finances gave Mr Hunt much room for manoeuvre.

+"With the next general election due by the start of 2025, the government may well be hoping that the economic and fiscal backdrop to next spring's Budget proves more amenable to delivering fiscal 'giveaways'"," he said.

-Reacting to the latest figures, Chancellor Jeremy Hunt said: "These numbers show why after helping families in the pandemic we now need to balance the books.
+Reacting to the latest figures, Mr Hunt said: "These numbers show why after helping families in the pandemic we now need to balance the books.

 "That becomes much easier when inflation is under control because higher inflation pushes up interest rates, so we need to stick to the plan to get it down."